 So that’s what this restaurant owes in order to play songs by ASCAP songwriters for one year.
 The restaurant would still have to do the work to create and update playlists and get the music mix just right in addition to paying $390.

 Wait, there’s another issue.
 Not all songs are licensed through ASCAP.
-The other music licensing agencies are BMI, SESAC, and GMR.
+The other music licensing agencies in the USA are BMI, SESAC, and GMR.
 So for $390 a year this restaurant could only play ASCAP licensed songs, not just any song.
-In order to legally play any song commercially available, three licenses would be needed.
+In order to legally play any song that’s commercially available, three licenses would be needed.

 Let’s assume BMI, GMR, and SEASAC use the ASCAP formula.
 It would cost $1,560 to play any and all music in this restaurant, and that’s just for the music licensing.
 Someone still has buy the individual songs, create the playlists regularly, and make sure it all sounds good.